Members of The Church of Almighty God (CAG) were detained recently. Their release is uncertain.

 Ms. Bai is a member of The Church of Almighty God.
 The organization was designated as a xie jiao in 1995 by the authorities in China.
 Heterodox teachings are illegal in the country and punishable under Chinese Criminal Code.

-By mid-September, Ms. Bai was transferred to a “transformation through education” camp in Changzhi city.
-The camp is located near a local tourist attraction but still, quite secluded.
+By mid-September, Ms. Bai was transferred to a “legal education center” in Changzhi city.
+The center is located near a local tourist attraction but still, quite secluded.

 Meanwhile, Zhejiang’s Zhang Wenbin (pseudonym) is going through something similar as well.

 A Shengzhou city resident, Mr. Zhang was picked up by plainclothes police officers last month.
 He was then taken to a camp in a holiday resort in Xinchang county.
 His family is also not allowed to see him.